fabpot-graveyard/framework-benchs/replicating.markdown

 The Machine
 -----------

 The benchmarks are done on Amazon EC2.
-The AMI is "ami-80446ff4" (EU) and the instance type is "c1.xlarge" (High-CPU Extra Large Instance):
+The AMI is "ami-80446ff4" (EU) or "ami-f0f61599" (US) and the instance type is "c1.xlarge" (High-CPU Extra Large Instance):

  * 7 GB of memory
  * 20 EC2 Compute Units (8 virtual cores with 2.5 EC2 Compute Units each)